MichelML/gen/README.md

 gulp <name of the task>
 ```

+No build process was utilized for the back-end of the application.

 # Technology stack
 As of the last edit of this README, *GEN* is mostly supported by the following technologies:
 #### Web framework